-The purpose of the Allowed PDU session status information element is to indicate to the network user-plane resources of PDU sessions associated with non-3GPP access that are allowed to be re-activated over 3GPP access or if there is no PDU session(s) for which the UE allows the user-plane resources to be re-activated over 3GPP access..
+The purpose of the Allowed PDU session status information element is to indicate to the network the PDU sessions associated with non-3GPP access that are allowed to be handled over 3GPP access or if there is no PDU session(s) the UE allows to be handled over 3GPP access.

 The Allowed PDU session status information element is coded as shown in figure 9.8.3.9.1 and table 9.8.3.9.1.